Sure Dividend

 Lowe’s traces its roots back to 1921 when LS Lowe founded a hardware store in North Wilkesboro, North Carolina.
 The company remained a single-store operation until 1949 when a second store was opened in Sparta, North Carolina.
 Since then, Lowe’s has grown to more than 2,200 stores in the US and Canada.

-Lowe’s has made its mark in the US with its 1,800+ stores by focusing on merchandising excellence, supply chain efficiency, operational efficiency, and engagement of customers.
-Lowe’s fell behind rival Home Depot (HD) in recent years as Home Depot focused on professional customers, building out digital capabilities, and an intense focus on the customer experience.
+Lowe’s has made its mark in the US with its 1,800+ stores by focusing on merchandising excellence, supply chain efficiency, operational efficiency, and customer engagement.
+However, Lowe’s fell behind rival Home Depot (HD) in recent years as Home Depot focused on professional customers, building out digital capabilities, and intensely focusing on the customer experience.

 Lowe’s, for its part, has made necessary investments in recent years to close the gap.

-It has also been able to successfully translate this success into Canada, which many retailers have tried to do without success.
-The company has a handful of banners it sells under in Canada and has tapped into a $35 billion home improvement market.
+It has also successfully translated this success into Canada, which many retailers have tried without success.
+The company sells under a handful of banners in Canada and has tapped into a $35 billion home improvement market.

 Source: Infographic